How continuous pharmacy claims monitoring works in practice

 Rivera does not replace the PBM.
 It does not adjudicate claims, manage formularies, contract with pharmacies, or negotiate rebates.
 It verifies that the PBM is executing the health plan's benefit design and contract terms correctly at the claim level.
 Plans invest significant resources negotiating those terms and designing those benefits.
 Rivera's role is to confirm that the work the plan already did is reflected accurately in how every claim gets processed.

-And Rivera does not make benefit design decisions for the plan.
-The algorithms are configured from the plan’s existing design — they evaluate execution, not strategy.
+Rivera does not make benefit design decisions for the plan.
+The algorithms are configured from the plan's existing design.
+They evaluate execution, not strategy.
 When findings surface, the plan decides how to act on them.
 Rivera provides the data, the clinical context, and the documentation.
 The decision authority stays with the plan.

 Frequently asked questions